The Housing Opportunities program aims to:

-- to improve housing stock and preserve neighborhoods by working with community-based organizations
+- Improve housing stock and preserve neighborhoods by working with community-based organizations

-- assisting homeowners to bring their residences up to Baltimore County codes and standards
+- Assist homeowners in bringing their residences up to Baltimore County codes and standards

-- to stimulate the development and redevelopment of high quality multifamily housing for County renters
+- Stimulate the development and redevelopment of high quality multifamily housing for County renters

-The county's commitment within its fiscal capacity is to ensure that each of its residents has the resources to enjoy a high quality of life and that each of its communities is livable and attractive.
+The County's commitment—within its fiscal capacity—is to ensure that each of its residents has the resources to enjoy a high quality of life and that each of its communities is livable and attractive.
 Among these resources is the right of fair and equal access to housing that is decent, safe, sanitary and affordable.
-Baltimore County is making an effort to maintain its institutional and financial capacity to ensure the availability of housing for all its citizens.
+The County is making an effort to maintain its institutional and financial capacity to ensure the availability of housing for all its citizens.

 The County will undertake the following activities to maintain and increase access to affordable housing by: